guigattidev/drag-and-drop-list/README.md

 ## Mandatory

 - [x] A readme is required.
 If we don’t have a readme, this test will be ignored.
-- [] A video or a URL that shows the project is working.
+- [x] A video or a URL that shows the project is working.
 You can upload and share with a public link and send us the link.

 ## Bonus Points

-- [] If the project is published online, a 20% bonus will be given.
+- [x] If the project is published online, a 20% bonus will be given.
-- [] If the project is delivered using Docker, a 10% bonus will be given on this task.
+- [x] If the project is delivered using Docker, a 10% bonus will be given on this task.

-Send the link of google docs with: code, video and url of host.